Paraslash Audio Streaming | |

 Buffer trees and buffer tree nodes.

 Communication between nodes is possible via the btr_exec_up() function.
-For example, in para_audiod the alsa writer asks all parent nodes for for the number of channels and the sample rate of the current audio file.
+For example, in para_audiod the alsa writer asks all parent nodes for the number of channels and the sample rate of the current audio file.

 Buffer pools - An alternative to malloc/free buffer management.